KILTprotocol/docs/docs/develop/03_workshop/05_claimer/02_request.md

 The credential contains all necessary information, so that the <span className="label-role attester">Attester</span> can attest it for us.

 The `main` function puts it all together.
-There we load our light DID, create a claim and finally the credential.
+There we load our DID, create a claim and finally the credential.

 <TsJsBlock fileName="claimer/generateCredential">
   {GenerateCredential}